There can be no frustrated theft – Supreme Court

 In that case, the accused were sighted outside the Super Sale Club, a supermarket in SM-North EDSA, by a security guard who was then manning his post at the open parking area.
 The accused were able to bring the merchandise outside the supermarket and boarded a taxicab at the open parking area.
 They were apprehended before leaving the parking area.
 The accused were convicted by the lower court with the crime of consummated theft, but they argued that they should only be charged with frustrated theft, as they didn’t have the opportunity to dispose of the merchandise.

-0 Responses to “There can be no frustrated theft – Supreme Court”
+One thought on “There can be no frustrated theft – Supreme Court